-All life on Earth can be classified into three domains (the highest biological taxon): Bacteria, Archaea and Eukaryotes.
+All life on Earth can be classified into three domains as the highest biological taxon: Bacteria, Archaea and Eukaryotes.
 All three domains share the same universal ancestor LUCA, the Last Universal Common Ancestor.

 Archaea is a very old domain - from the outside very similar to bacteria but with very different genes and a distinct biochemistry.
 Currently 26 evolutionary groups (phyla) are known.
 They are mostly found in extreme ecosystems such as hot springs or salt lakes, but are probably found in ecological niches such as the gut or in the navel as well.

 Eukaryotes are single-cell organisms with a nucleus and cell organelles and are the youngest domain.
 They are the building block for the complex, multi-cellular life which evolved 600 million years ago.
-Thus some eukaryotes also belong to the microbes, as for example moulds or algae.
-Eukaryotes are distributed in 5 evolutionary groups (phyla).
+Thus, some eukaryotes also belong to the microbes, as for example moulds or algae.
+Eukaryotes are distributed in five evolutionary groups (phyla).